 In my example below, =WORKDAY(B4,1,$B$14:$B$16) is increasing the date by one day, removing any weekend dates AND it is removing any dates listed in B14 to B16.
 Therefore, if you would like to remove any specific dates from your list, create a list of these dates within your workbook and include this range as the last part of your WORKDAY function.

-Option #4: remove weekend dates and specific weekdays using formulas
+Remove weekend dates and specific weekdays using formulas.

 Using the IF, WEEKDAY and WORKDAY functions we will remove the weekends and every Thursday from the list.

 In the example below, cell B2 is using the WEEKDAY function to identify the day of the week.
 Using WEEKDAY you can identify days using numbers.
 By default, Sunday = 1, Monday = 2... and so on, up to Saturday = 7.
 In the example =WEEKDAY(A2) is identified as a 3, being a Tuesday, Thursday is identified as a 5.

 In the example below, cell A5 is the starting date.
 This date has just been typed into cell A5.

 In cell A6 the IF, WEEKDAY and WORKDAY functions are used to remove weekends and every Thursday.

 Using the formula =IF(WEEKDAY(WORKDAY(A5,1))=5,A5+2,WORKDAY(A5,1)) we can ask Excel to check if the returned date using the WORKDAY function WORKDAY(A5,1) is a 5 (a Thursday).
 If it is, add two days to the date, therefore jumping to a Friday.
 If it isn't just add 1 day.
 The WORKDAY function will remove all weekend dates and the IF and WEEKDAY functions will ensure all Thursdays are removed also.

 The formula can then be copied down the column and Excel will only the show dates required.